data-umbrella/event-transcripts/2020/19-matti-numpy.md

-and the Numpy way of looking at a chunk of memory and dividing it up into items became very popula,r was adopted by the deep learning frameworks by a library called CuPy, which allows you to
+and the Numpy way of looking at a chunk of memory and dividing it up into items became very popular was adopted by the deep learning frameworks by a library called CuPy, which allows you to